K-S-K/CV/Articles/04_TDATrading/Article.md

 ![The Duplicator list](Images/Fig_01_Experiment.png)

 **Fig.2 The Trading Testing** on the live Exchange connection.
-Comparing the positions representation with representation in the official thading tool.<br>
+Comparing the representation of positions with representation in the official trading tool.<br>
 ![The Duplicator list](Images/Fig_02_Testing.png)